aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/defaultstylesettings/_index.md

 ```

-Gets/Sets the default font name for the workbook
+Gets the default font name for the workbook

 **Returns:**
 java.lang.String